Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data

 \subsection{Shape matching applied to \acs{Cryo-EM}}

-The idea proposed in this paper is to use \emph{geometric shape analysis}, and in particular shape matching, to model similarity of flexible proteins.
+The idea proposed in this paper is to model flexible proteins with geometric shape analysis, and in particular \emph{shape matching}.

 In essence, shape analysis concerns finding the energy-minimizing way to \emph{deform} an initial shape (template) to a target shape.
-The framework was developed by Grenander and others in the context of \emph{computational anatomy} (cf.~\cite{Gr1993,grenander2007}).
-It has had various applications, like in medical imaging to characterize, find, or understand disease via abnormal anatomical deformations of organs such as the brain or the lungs \cite{Ceritoglu2013,Risser2013}.
+The framework was developed by Grenander and others in the context of \emph{computational anatomy} \cite{Gr1993,grenander2007}.
+It has had various applications, like in medical image analysis to characterize, find, or understand disease via abnormal anatomical deformations of organs such as the brain or the lungs \cite{Ceritoglu2013,Risser2013}.
 Mathematically, new shapes are obtained by deforming a template.
-The deformation is often modelled by the action of a group of diffeomorphisms.
-In its abstract setting, e.g., as presented by~\cite{Bruveris2013}, the theory allows the deformations to be generated by other means than diffeomorphisms.
-More specifically, general shape changes are obtained by letting a Lie group act on a ``space of shapes'', which can be, e.g., points, curves, surfaces, volumetric maps, or combinations thereof. \emph{Shape matching} then consists of deforming a template shape so that it matches a target shape, by minimizing a user-defined matching energy.
-For more information on shape matching, including the underlying mathematical theory, see the book by Younes~\cite{Younes2010} and references therein.
+The deformation is often modelled by the action of a group of diffeomorphisms, but in its abstract setting, e.g., as presented by~\cite{Bruveris2013}, the theory allows the deformations to be generated by other means than diffeomorphisms.
+More specifically, general shape changes are obtained by letting a Lie group act on a ``shape space'', which can be, e.g., points, curves, surfaces, volumetric maps, or combinations thereof. \emph{Shape matching} then consists of deforming a template shape so that it matches a target shape, by minimizing a user-defined matching energy.
+For more information on shape matching and its underlying mathematical theory, see the book by Younes~\cite{Younes2010} and references therein.

-3D map estimation and model building in \ac{Cryo-SPA} involve solving several coupled inverse problems.
-As we show next, these can under some additional assumptions be merged and viewed as variants of shape matching.